 Cinnamon rolls with glaze on plates with forks.

-To make these pillowy dream machines come together, you’ll need some time and some patience and some butter.
+To make these pillowy cream cheese frosting cinnamon rolls come together, you’ll need some time and some patience and some butter.
 Those are definitely the big things, but there’s a few other ingredients on the list too.

 • eggs